ru-fix/completable-reactor/README.md

 ![Alt payload.png](docs/payload.png?raw=true "Payload")

+### Handler
-**Handler** - asynchronous method that takes information from Payload and returns computation result.
+Handler is an asynchronous method that takes information from Payload and returns computation result.
 Handler implements atomic business logic of the execution flow.
 It could be reused in different flows several time.
 Handler MUST NOT change Payload because same instance of
 Payload passed to other handlers in parallel.
 Is is ok to concurrently read payload from several handlers but not to modify payload.
 The only point of payload modification is MergePoint.